Lantah/Gravity/scripts/README.md

 ### Diff Tracy CSV
 - Name - `DiffTracyCSV.py`
 - Description - A Python script that compares two CSV files produced by `tracy-csvexport` (which in turn reads output from `tracy-capture`).
-The purpose of this script is to detect significant performance impacts of changes to gramr by capturing before-and-after traces.
+The purpose of this script is to detect significant performance impacts of changes to gravity by capturing before-and-after traces.
-- Usage - Ex. `tracy-capture -o old.tracy -s 10 -a 127.0.0.1` to capture a 10 second trace of gramr running on the local machine.
+- Usage - Ex. `tracy-capture -o old.tracy -s 10 -a 127.0.0.1` to capture a 10 second trace of gravity running on the local machine.
 Then run `tracy-csvexport -u old.tracy >old.csv`.
-Then make a change to gramr and repeat the process to capture `new.tracy` and `new.csv`.
+Then make a change to gravity and repeat the process to capture `new.tracy` and `new.csv`.
 Finally, run `DiffTracyCSV.py --old old.csv --new new.csv` and inspect the differences.

 ## Style guide
 We follow [PEP-0008](https://www.python.org/dev/peps/pep-0008/).